By Tim Springer

 So what can be done?
 Most acoustic solutions use an ABC approach:

-Absorb.
+bsorb.
 The simplest way to control noise is to use good absorptive materials in ceilings and floors.
 Unfortunately, many offices are finished with non-absorptive flooring and mineral fiber ceiling tiles.
 Some tiles may look acoustic but are actually very reflective.
 Truly absorptive ceiling and flooring materials can be costlier but are extremely effective in dampening unwanted noise thereby leveraging the higher cost by improving performance.

-Block.
+lock.
 Walls can block sound, but walls and partitions are less effective in controlling noise than absorptive ceilings and floors.
 Unless partitions use absorptive materials, they cause more problems than they solve by reflecting sound.
 To be truly effective, acoustic barriers walls need to pierce the ceiling and plenum area to the deck of the floor above.
 This becomes impractical, since most office workplaces need to accommodate reconfiguration.
 Moveable partitions facilitate reconfiguration but stop at the suspended ceiling, offering limited, but not ideal sound blocking.

 Furniture panels and cubicle walls made of absorptive materials claim to be effective noise barriers.
 Furniture panels are assigned Noise Reduction Coefficients (NRC).
 This is an artificial measure collected in an anechoic chamber bearing little resemblance to an actual workplace.
 Measuring NRC addresses only one of the four possible paths noise can take.
 In real offices, noise flows over and around partitions and bounces off people and surfaces.
 At best, furniture is only marginally useful in absorbing or blocking sound.
 Partial height partitions may actually contribute to noise by reflecting or diffracting sound.
 Also, partial enclosure gives the illusion of privacy, encouraging people to act as if unseen means unheard.

-Cover.
+over.
 Sound masking (and more recently “scrambling”) is commonly used in open office environments to cover noise.
 But effective sound masking requires significant expertise and planning.
 Sound masking adds sound to dampen the intelligibility of certain sounds by raising the overall ambient sound level.
 This is like spraying a fragrance to cover an odor; often the results (if not done properly) can be more annoying than the original problem.